emiliah3647/Pokemon-adventure-project/geeta-dethroned.md

-Thanks to your dragon type which you caught right before you took down the Elite four Geeta was a breeze.
+Thanks to your dragon type which you caught right before you took down the Elite four, Geeta was a breeze.
 You have become the champion, faster and more efficiently than any other champion in history!